 Cultural attitudes about weight and media influence play a role in the etiology of eating disorders.
 Our culture places a premium on thinness and promotes a nearly impossible beauty ideal.
 Teasing from friends or family about weight, physical or sexual abuse, problematic relationships of all types, and the objectification of women all influence eating disorders.

 Eating disorders are potentially life-threatening illnesses.
 Their treatment involves a collaborative team of clinicians, namely a therapist, a registered dietician, and a physician.
 Regular individual and family therapy is necessary, and if an individual’s health is too compromised, a higher level of care such as inpatient treatment may be necessary.
-If you or a loved one thinks you may have an eating disorder, don’t hesitate to give us a call.
+If you or a loved one thinks you may have an eating disorder, don’t hesitate to give us a call and schedule and appointment with Caty Coffey.

 Special thanks to Carolyn Jones, RN LPC CEDS CEDRN at the Eating Recovery Center of San Antonio for some of the information included in this article.